CS196Illinois/lecture-notes-sp19/flask.md

     app.run()
 ```

-You can start the server executing the python file in your terminal.
+You can start the server by executing the python file in your terminal.
 The output should look something like this:

 ```
 python app.py